KelvinNovais/Kasasa/README.md

 > [!IMPORTANT]
 > On GNOME versions < 46, a dialog will appear to set up and take the screenshot,
-> instead of directly using the GNOME's screenshoter; this may be incovinient.
+> instead of directly using the GNOME's screenshoter; this may be inconvenient.

 ## Installation